Spinochrome B

-2,3,5,7-Tetraahydroxy-1,4-naphthalenedione, also called 2,3,5,7-tetrahydroxynaphthoquinone or spinochrome B, is an organic compound with formula C_{10}H_{6}O_{4}, formally derived from 1,4-naphthoquinone through the replacement of four hydrogen atoms by hydroxyl (OH) groups.
+Spinochrome B (2,3,5,7-tetrahydroxynaphthoquinone) is an organic compound with formula C_{10}H_{6}O_{4}, formally derived from 1,4-naphthoquinone through the replacement of four hydrogen atoms by hydroxyl (OH) groups.

 Spinochrome B occurs naturally as pigment in the shell and spines of sea urchins such as the Japanese dull red species aka-uni (Pseudocentrotus depressus), the greenish-black murasaki-uni (Heliocidaris crassispina), and the brown bafun-uni (Strongylocentrotus pulcherrimus).
 It is soluble in methanol and crystallizes as bright red needles that sublime above 200 °C.

 The compound gives a greenish yellow solution when treated with sodium hydroxide, a green solution with ferric chloride, and a green precipitate with lead acetate.
 It forms a fourfold acetate ester, C_{10}H_{2}O_{2}(CH_{3}COO)4, that crystallizes from methanol as yellow needles that melt at 157 °C.